11ty/eleventy-upgrade-help/README.md

 };
 ```

-After your upgrade is complete and you’ll removed all of the violations/warnings from your output, delete the plugin from your `package.json` and `.eleventy.js` configuration file.
+After your upgrade is complete and you’ve removed all of the violations/warnings from your output, delete the plugin from your `package.json` and `.eleventy.js` configuration file.

 ## Example demo